Efficient Visuo-Haptic Object Shape Completion for Robot Manipulation: Method

 Every iteration starts with computation of the current pose for all objects in the scene (\secref{sec:pose_estimation}).
 The pose for all objects is computed here---the explored object may change pose after the touch is released and surrounding objects may have been moved unintentionally, so it is more robust to compute pose for all objects.
 This pose is used mainly to correctly select the point to explore.

 Having the segmented \pcs{} and poses, a request for shape is sent (box (3), line \ref{line:complete_shape}).
 In the first iteration, we request shapes for all objects to create collision shapes for the motion planning algorithm.
 In other iterations, we request shape only for the last touched object.
 The impact position $\mathbf{p}_n$ is selected (box (4), line \ref{line:select_pn}) based on \equationref{eq:pn}.
 When more than one object is available, the impact position is selected as the point with maximal uncertainty among all the objects.
-To prevent exploration of only one object, we allow one object to be touched three times in a row, and then it is removed from the touch-selecting algorithm for the given iteration.

 After $\mathbf{p}_n$ is selected, the robot is moved to the position and contact information is extracted (box (5-6), lines \ref{line:explo_start}-\ref{line:explo_end}).
 The movement consists of two subsequent movements.
 Firstly, the robot is moved to a position \SI{10}{cm} from object along the normal of $\mathbf{p}_n$.
 Next, the robot is moved along the normal with linear movement until contact occurs.
 In our case, the contact is detected with the change in joint torques.
 Haptic information $\mathbf{h}_n$ is created as a circle perpendicular to the impact normal, with the center in the position of the end effector.